IBM Cloud Docs

 For more information about the command parameters, see ibmcloud project config-update.

-Now that the input value is configured at the stack level, validate and deploy each member deployable architecture within the stack.
+Now that the input value is configured, validate and deploy each member deployable architecture.

 For example, the following command validates the test-slz deployable architecture: